 On a vehicle with high fuel economy, likewise, one might choose to replace them both and conduct an alignment.
 And after this, you won’t have to perform similar services in the next couple of months.

 Tie Rod End Replacement Cost: How Much Does It Take?

-The expense of replacing a tie rod end is usually between $100 and $400 in standard (which is way lower than heater replacement cost), depending on different models, the quality of the components utilized, and how difficult it is to access the tie rod end.
+The expense of tie rod end removal and change is usually between $100 and $400 in standard (which is way lower than heater replacement cost), depending on different models, the quality of the components utilized, and how difficult it is to access the tie rod end.